 The Club was founded over 200 years ago during the reign of George III in 1810, midway between the Battle of Trafalgar (1805) and the Battle of Waterloo (1815).
 It was formed by a group of Aylesbury land owners and businessmen who decided to meet regularly to enjoy the food and wine of the many hostelry’s that formed the social heart of the town.
 The founding members included Lord George Grenville, the Reverend Sir George Lee and Colonel Nugent (later Sir George Nugent MP for Aylesbury).

-Although records do not exist identifying the hotels and inns that the club frequented at that time, it is fairly certain that they would have met at The White Hart Hotel.
+Although records do not exist identifying the hotels and inns that the club frequented at that time, it is known that they met at The White Hart Hotel for the first year of its existence.
 This inn, was for the first half of the 19th century, one of the most famous inns outside London.
 It was located next to the Assize Court at the bottom of Market Square and comprised a three gabled building with a gallery running round a courtyard and seems to have been the social and business centre of the town.

-Its most famous landlord was Mr J. K. Fowler, who regularly entertained local dignitaries including Disraeli, the Rothchilds, the Verneys and Lord Lonsdale at the inn.
+Its most famous landlord was Mr J. K. Fowler, who regularly entertained local dignitaries including Disraeli, the Rothchilds, the Verneys and Lord Lonsdale at the hotel.

 The annual club subscription at its beginning was two guineas to pay for wine and each dinner cost 7/6d.

-Interestingly meetings only took place between April and September and dinner was served at 4.00pm; no doubt to facilitate the members homeward journey as street lighting was yet to be invented.
+Interestingly monthly meetings only took place between November and April on the Friday nearest the full moon and dinner was served at 4.00pm; no doubt to facilitate the members homeward journey as street lighting was yet to be invented.

 Apparently the dining sometimes got out of hand as it is reported that on the 21st January 1832 an inquest was held in respect of one Robert Brazil, who died as a result of choking on stewed beef which he had been eating voraciously at Judkins Bakehouse.